ihcsim/linkerd2-gitops/README.md

 kubectl apply -f deploy/git-server
 ```

-This Git server that will be used to host repositories that Argo Cd will watch.
+This Git server will be used to host repositories that Argo CD will watch.

 > This runs the Git server as a [daemon](https://git-scm.com/book/en/v2/Git-on-the-Server-Git-Daemon)
 > with unauthenticated access to the Git data, over the `git` protocol.